achetronic/tnep/README.md

 ## How to develop

-This plugin is developed using Go, but compiled using TinyGo.
-This is done this way because of a limitation in the upstream compiler related to [exported functions when compiling to WebAssembly](https://github.com/tetratelabs/proxy-wasm-go-sdk/blob/main/doc/OVERVIEW.md#tinygo-vs-the-official-go-compiler).
+This plugin is developed using Go.

-You don't have to worry about mentioned details, as it's only needed to craft your code and execute the following command:
+It's only needed to craft your code and execute the following command:

 ```console
 make build run